ge-high-assurance/VERDICT/tools/README.md

 - [Install Docker on other Linux operating systems](https://docs.docker.com/install/)

-If you are running Docker on Windows, you will also have to do two things to allow our plugin to communicate with Docker:
+If you are running Docker on Windows, you will also have to do the following things to allow our plugin to communicate with Docker:

-1. Go into General Settings in Docker Desktop, enable the checkbox next to "Expose daemon on tcp://localhost:2375 without TLS", and click the "Apply & Restart" button.

-2. Set an environment variable called DOCKER_HOST to the value "tcp://localhost:2375" to tell our plugin to connect to the daemon using the daemon's TCP port instead of the daemon's Unix file socket.
+1. Set an environment variable called DOCKER_HOST to the value "tcp://localhost:2375" to tell our plugin to connect to the daemon using the daemon's TCP port instead of the daemon's Unix file socket.

+2. Go into Settings in Docker Desktop and enable the checkbox next to "Expose daemon on tcp://localhost:2375 without TLS".

+3. Click on Resources under Settings, click on FILE SHARING under Resources, and add your drive letter to the list of directories which Docker can bind mount into containers.

+4. Click the "Apply & Restart" button at the bottom to restart Docker after these changes.

 If you want to check that Docker is installed and running correctly, run the following command to verify that it prints a "Docker is working" message.

 `docker run hello-world`

+In addition, you can go into Docker's Settings panel and configure Docker to use more resources if you want the back-end programs to run more quickly.
+Our back-end programs tend to be CPU-bound, not memory-bound, so increasing the number of CPUs probably will be more effective than increasing the memory.

 ## Install our back-end programs